 Visit the other flagship monument of the city- the Notre-Dame Cathedral.

 This masterpiece of Gothic architecture, whose construction began in the 12th century, is the most visited monument of France.
 It really is a must-see.
 Don’t miss the North Tower.
 In addition to the gargoyles, there’s a superb view.
+Unfortunately, it’s no longer possible to Visit the Cathedral but you still can have a walk around.

 You can also visit the archaeological crypt and the nearby Sainte-Chapelle.
 They’re really worth seeing, especially Sainte-Chapelle.